 The upper bound on the Concatenation Problem uses the fact that the distance in this problem is the average of the distances on the m basic problems.
 Thus, the tester consists of sampling a few of these basic problems and testing them while using suitable values of the proximity parameter.
-The economical way in which this is done is inspired by a private communication with Leonid Levin (in mid-1980s).4
+The economical way in which this is done is inspired by a private communication with Leonid Levin (in mid-1980s).

 Regarding the connection between the Direct Sum and Direct Product problems, as noted above, the m-way Direct Product Problem can be easily reduced to the m-way Direct Sum Problem using $O(\log m)$ calls (which are employed for error reduction).
-Our improved upper bound for the Direct Product Problem is obtained by the following general result.
+Our improved upper bound for the Direct Product Problem is obtained by the following general result, which is implicit in the work of Feige et al. [1].

-Lemma 1.1 (reducing direct product to direct sum): The m-way direct product problem is reducible to O(j) instances of the $2^{-(j-1)} \cdot m$ -way direct sum problem, for every $j = 1, ..., \lceil \log_2 m \rceil$.
+Lemma 1.1 (reducing direct product to direct sum, following [1, Thm.
+2.7]): The m-way direct product problem is reducible to O(j) instances of the $2^{-(j-1)} \cdot m$ -way direct sum problem, for every $j = 1, ..., \lceil \log_2 m \rceil$ .

-Hence, the m-way direct product problem can be solved at the cost of $\sum{j=1}^{\log_2 m} O(j \cdot 2^{-j} m) = O(m)$ instances of the basic problem.
-We note that this reduction is quite generic: It holds not only when the basic problem is ε -testing some property, but rather with respect to any randomized procedures for solving decision problems with constant error probability.
+Hence, the m-way direct product problem can be solved at the cost of $\sum{j=1}^{\log_2 m} O(j \cdot 2^{-j}m) = O(m)$ instances of the basic problem.
+We note that this reduction is quite generic: It holds not only when